psycopg/psycopg/docs/api/pool.rst

       The name of the pool set on creation, or automatically generated if not set.

-   .. autoproperty:: minconn
+   .. autoproperty:: min_size
-   .. autoproperty:: maxconn
+   .. autoproperty:: max_size

       The current minimum and maximum size of the pool.
 Use `resize()` to change them at runtime.